localstack/localstack-extensions/aws-replicator/README.md

 ### Resource-specific proxying

-As an alternative to forwarding all requests for a particular service, you can also proxy only requests for specific service resources to AWS.
+As an alternative to forwarding _all_ requests for a particular service, you can also proxy only requests for _specific_ resources to AWS.

-For example, assume we own an S3 bucket `my-s3-bucket` in AWS, then we can use the following configuration to forward any requests to `s3://my-s3-bucket` to real AWS, whereas requests to other buckets will be handled by LocalStack locally:
+For example, assume we own an S3 bucket `my-s3-bucket` in AWS, then we can use the following configuration to forward any requests to `s3://my-s3-bucket` to real AWS, while still handling requests to all other buckets locally in LocalStack:
 ```
 services:
   s3: